jconorgrogan/Riemann-Zeta-Function-zeta-3-and-6-/README.md

 # Geometric Interpretation of the Riemann Zeta Function: ζ(2), ζ(3), and ζ(6)

-## Introduction

-Stumbled upon this geometric interpretation of the zeta function I haven't sen before.
+Stumbled upon this geometric interpretation of the zeta function I haven't seen before.

 ## Geometric Setup